1. The Essentials

 This campaign is not about trying to find an external buyer for a high profile brand within the next 18 months.
 Our aspirations are to take investors along with us for the long term success of our company, with the possibility of an IPO (public share listing) at some stage in the future.

 At the same time, we are realistic about the possibility that we might at some future point be approached with takeover enquiries.
 We would take any approach seriously, and judge it on its own merits, before taking anything to the shareholders.
-You will see in Page 34 of our business plan the types of merger and acquisitions activity that has been taking place in our sector, along with valuations.
+In Page 34 of our Business Plan we discuss the types of merger and acquisitions activity that has been taking place in our sector, along with valuations.

 How do you plan to meet your targets for growth?